 Before you even begin putting together candidate feedback, it is necessary to have a system in place.
 Who will be the point person for gathering and assembling feedback?
 How many people will be involved in the process?
 What medium will be used?
 In what time frame?

-If you do not think these things through ahead of time, it can result in an endless email thread of stakeholders throwing out comments willy-nilly, which is neither effective nor efficient.
+If you do not think these things through beforehand, it can result in an endless email thread of stakeholders throwing out comments willy-nilly, which is neither effective nor efficient.

-Consider implementing a scorecard system where all of the people involved in your hiring process deliver interview feedback in the same standard structure and format.
-This will make it much easier to compile into a single feedback letter for the candidate.
+Consider implementing a scorecard system where everyone involved in your hiring process delivers interview feedback in the same standard structure and format.
+This will make compiling a single feedback letter for the candidate much easier.

 Say thank you